LeonardoSousa89/DIST-production/README.md

             }
         }

-        //dockerhub** reference a credentials ENV saved in manager credentials in jenkins stage('push Image') {
+        //dockerhub** reference a credentials saved in manager credentials in jenkins stage('push Image') {
             steps {
                 script {